Grateful Dead: Donation of archives to UC Santa Cruz

 The first large-scale exhibition of materials from the Grateful Dead Archive was mounted at the New-York Historical Society in 2010.

 Awards

 In 2004, Rolling Stone ranked the Grateful Dead No. 57 on their list of the 100 Greatest Artists of All Time.

 On February 10, 2007, the Grateful Dead received a Grammy Lifetime Achievement Award.
 The award was accepted on behalf of the band by Mickey Hart and Bill Kreutzmann.

 In 2011, a recording of the Grateful Dead's May 8, 1977, concert at Cornell University's Barton Hall was selected for induction into the National Recording Registry of the Library of Congress.

 Twelve members of the Grateful Dead (the eleven official performing members plus Robert Hunter) were inducted into the Rock and Roll Hall of Fame in 1994, and Bruce Hornsby was their presenter.

+In 2024 the band was named as one of the recipients of the Kennedy Center Honors.
+The three living core members (Weir, Hart and Kreutzmann) received the award.
+As he was named a recipient prior to his death, Lesh received the award posthumously.